-looking When other triggering at conditions in microbial spoilage; Since the deterioration process in seafood and animal foods is seen quickly, as a result of the deterioration of these products, other foods around these products also go through the microbial deterioration process.
+looking other When at triggering conditions in microbial spoilage; Since the deterioration process in seafood and animal foods is seen quickly, as a result of the deterioration of these products, other foods around these products also go microbial deterioration through the process.
 Dirty water that comes into contact with food also causes microbial spoilage.
 In order to prevent this situation, clean water should be preferred.
-It helps to microbial spoilage occur in equipment used for food when non-sterile.
+It helps to microbial spoilage in occur equipment used for food when non-sterile.
 It is also effective in terms of direct contact with foods and contaminating other foods around these foods.
 Another factor that triggers microbial spoilage is the environment in which the food is found.
 If food is close to garbage or other waste products, then it promotes microbial spoilage (Collins, 1997; Kaferstein et al. 1997; Wheeler et al. 1999; Uysal and Lekesiz, 2022).